top of page

 Changes Are Normal in Renovations

-Changes happen.
-Homes aren’t empty boxes.
-They’re existing structures with history.
+Let’s get this out of the way first: changes happen.
+Homes aren’t empty boxes; they’re existing structures with history.
 Once walls are opened, new information sometimes comes to light.
-Also, homeowners are human.
-Sometimes you:
+Homeowners are human.
+Sometimes they:

-• See something in person and rethink it
+• See something in person and rethink it.

 None of that is wrong.
 The issue isn’t that changes happen — it’s how they’re handled.